JosephM101/PriceCalc-Legacy/README.md

 Consideration  | Status
 ------------- | -------------
-Add feature that allows retrieving information from Amazon  |
 Add feature that allows for saving/opening lists instead of having just one  |  In progress Add ability to change app's theme color(s)